slatedocs/slate/source/includes/_people.md

 }
 ```

-This endpoint searches for people.
-Calls to the search endpoint do not cost you credits.
-They also do not return any email information.
+This endpoint searches for people and do not return any email information.
 To get email information, use the "enrich" endpoint.

 `POST https://api.apollo.io/v1/mixed_people/search`